ariannedee/intro-to-python/README.md

 Once in Settings:
 - Go to **Project: intro-to-python** > **Project Interpreter**
-- Look for your Python version in the Project Interpreter dropdown
+- Look for your Python version in the Project Interpreter dropdown and select it.
+Please use Python 3.6 or higher.
+- If you found it, click OK and try running `example_1_first_code` again
-- If it's not there, click **gear icon** > **Add...**
+- Otherwise, if your version wasn't there, click **gear icon** > **Add...**
 - In the new window, select **System Interpreter** on the left, and then look for the Python version in the dropdown
 - If it's not there, click the **...** button and navigate to your Python location
-- You may have to search the internet for where Python gets installed by default on your operating system
+- **Note:** For this last step, you may have to search the internet for where Python gets installed by default on your operating system

-If you are having trouble with this step, there will also be a visual guide in the PDF resource that you can download at the beginning of the class.
+If you are having trouble configuring your Python version, there will be a visual guide in the PDF resource that you can download at the beginning of the class.
 Please log on 15 minutes early to download the guide and follow the steps.